yugabyte/yugabyte-db/docs/content/preview/migrate/airgapped.md

     wget https://downloads.yugabyte.com/repos/airgapped/airgapped_ubuntu.tar.gz
     ```

-1. Now you can scp the tarball to your air-gapped machine.
+1. Transfer the tarball to your airgapped machine.

 1. Unzip the folder on your airgapped machine.
 Change directory to the unzipped folder and install the rpm files using the following command: